thinkerino-ai/open-thinkerino/documents/listeners.md

 With the `MAP*` options, `Variable` names in the trigger formula are matched to arguments in the handler, so creating them from a single `VariableSource` is advised (to guarantee that a single name is associated to the same variable).

+The `pass_substitution_as` argument determines if and how a substitution is passed to the handler, after being found by searching for proofs for a triggering formula (see [Pondering Process](#Pondering Process)).
+The possible values are:

+- `...`/`Ellipsis` (the default): equivalent to `'substitution'` for `RAW` mode and to `None` for `MAP*` modes
+- `None`: no substitution is passed to the handler, unsupported in `RAW` mode
+- a string: the found substitution is passed to the handler as a keyword argument of the same name

 The `safety` argument is an enumerative value of type `HandlerSafety` can have the following values:

 - `SAFE`: the listener will only perform operations that can be repeated without worry